Here’s the specific sub-section of Senate Bill 1925 authorizing the creation of the Airport Authority.

 In the event of cessation of the operation of an airport established under this Article, or the abandonment of any of the property acquired hereunder for airport purposes, the title to such real or personal property or rights under any existing lease shall vest in The University of North Carolina, and upon the sale of any property after cessation of operations, the proceeds therefrom shall first be distributed pro rata to the constituent university member or to the University of North Carolina Health Care System to reimburse their or their affiliated foundations’ investments in the authority and thereafter shall vest in the University.”

-One response to “Airport Authority: They Did What?”
+One thought on “Airport Authority: They Did What?”